Mariana dam disaster: Investigation of the causes

-On the first quarter of November 2015, the Brazilian Chamber of Deputies and the state chambers of Minas Gerais and Espírito Santo each created a special commission to follow the case, and the actions taken.
-According to the press, many of the deputies that composed such commissions had received donations from Vale to finance their campaigns.
-Such donations, summing up to R$2.6 million are legal, and were reported by the then-candidates to the Brazilian Election Justice.
+On the first quarter of November 2015, the Brazilian Chamber of Deputies and the state chambers of Minas Gerais and Espírito Santo each created a special commission to investigate the collapse.
+According to the media reports, many of the deputies that composed such commissions had received donations from Vale to finance their campaigns.
+Such donations, up to R$2.6 million are legal, and were reported by the then-candidates to the Brazilian Election Justice.
 However, critics argued that the deputies' participation was clearly biased.

-In January 2016, the leaking of internal documents from 14 months before the disaster revealed that Samarco had been warned about the possibility of the dam collapsing.
+In January 2016, leaked internal documents from 14 months before the disaster revealed that Samarco had been warned about the possibility of the dam collapsing.

 Joaquim Pimenta de Ávila, an engineer who was regarded as one of the foremost tailing dam engineers in Brazil, had been contracted by Samarco between 2008 and 2012 to design and oversee the construction of the Fundão dam.

-From 2013, Ávila was hired part-time as a consultant to inspect the dam, and a technical report he wrote from September 2014 lists severe structural problems on the dam (in the form of cracks) and measures to mitigate them, the main one being the construction of a buttress.
-Samarco claimed to have implemented all the recommendations from Ávila, and that the dam was in the process of being heightened when the landfill reached its maximum holding capacity and began to leak.
+From 2013, Ávila was hired part-time as a consultant to inspect the dam, and a technical report he wrote from September 2014 lists severe structural problems on the dam (in the form of cracks) and measures to mitigate them, the main one being the construction of a buttress. Ávila originally designed the dam in 2006, and it was erected by construction firm Camter.
+However, construction defects within the dam led to a design change by Camter that allowed for more saturation.
+Samarco claimed to have implemented all the recommendations from Ávila, and that the dam was in the process of being heightened when the impoundment reached its maximum holding capacity and began to leak.
 However, Samarco failed to comment specifically about the buttress, and claims that it was never warned about the severity of the structural damages, nor about the imminence of a catastrophic failure.